-The origins of the Civil War, 1820-61 Key questions Content How was the issue of slavery addressed between 1820 and 1850?
-Political system (practical application of the US Constitution) and the balance of sectional interests in 1820 Impact of territorial expansion: westward expansion and absorption of Texas Impact of population growth and movement Attempts at compromise including the Missouri Compromise (1820) and the Compromise of 1850 How and why did sectional divisions widen between 1850 and 1856?
-Problems arising from the implementation of the Compromise of 1850 and the application of the Fugitive Slave Act • The issue of Kansas and its impact Changes in the party-political system: rapid decline of the Whig Party and the rise of the Republican Party Significance of States' Rights Why did the Republicans win the 1860 presidential election?
-Growing strength of abolitionism, e.g. John Brown Emerging notion of 'slave power', e.g. Dred Scott Increasing confrontation within and between the North and the South The Lincoln-Douglas Debates (1858) • The election campaign of 1860 and the divisions of the Democratic Party Why did the Civil War begin in April 1861?
-Reactions to the 1860 presidential election results Secession of the seven Deep South States • The Battle of Fort Sumter and its impacts • The aims of Abraham Lincoln and Jefferson Davis
+The origins of the Civil War, 1820-61

+How was the issue of slavery addressed between 1820 and 1850?

+- Political system (practical application of the US Constitution) and the balance of sectional interests in 1820 - Impact of territorial expansion: westward expansion and absorption of Texas - Impact of population growth and movement - Attempts at compromise including the Missouri Compromise (1820) and the Compromise of 1850 - Problems arising from the implementation of the Compromise of 1850 and the application of the Fugitive Slave Act - The issue of Kansas and its impact - Changes in the party-political system: rapid decline of the Whig Party and the rise of the Republican Party - Significance of States' Rights - Growing strength of abolitionism, e.g. John Brown - Emerging notion of 'slave power', e.g. Dred Scott - Increasing confrontation within and between the North and the South - The Lincoln-Douglas Debates (1858) - The election campaign of 1860 and the divisions of the Democratic Party - Reactions to the 1860 presidential election results - Secession of the seven Deep South States - The Battle of Fort Sumter and its impacts - The aims of Abraham Lincoln and Jefferson Davis